shannonjen/simple-api/README.md

 # Simple API

 Let's create a simple single resource API for Todos.
-We will use the [ActionController::Base#render](http://guides.rubyonrails.org/layouts_and_rendering.html#using-render) method's :json option to convert the ActiveRecord objects to JSON and render that JSON back to the browser.
+We will use the [ActionController::Base#render](http://guides.rubyonrails.org/layouts_and_rendering.html#using-render) method's :json option to convert ActiveRecord model objects to JSON and render that JSON back to the browser.
+This is the default JSON serialization that comes with Rails.
+JSON is a language-agnotic lightweight data format.
+The translation of a data structure or object into a data format suitable for storage or transmission is referred to as serialization.

 1. Create a Rails App (with PostgreSQL set as Database)